marufahmed/datatools/OCR_kafka_process.md

 ### Initiation
 - The OCR process begins when images or documents are uploaded or submitted to the OCR system.

+### Noise Removal (noise_consumer.py)
+- Another Kafka consumer (`noise_consumer.py`) listens to the 'queue_noise_remove' topic.
+- For each message received:
+  - The script retrieves information such as 'id', 'projectId', 'fileName', and 'noiseType' from the Kafka message.
+  - It performs noise removal, including tasks such as skew correction, border noise removal, and background removal.
+  - The processed image is sent to the 'queue_detect_logo' Kafka topic for further processing.

 ### Logo Detection (logo_consumer.py)
 - A Kafka consumer (`logo_consumer.py`) is set up to listen to the 'queue_detect_logo' topic.
 - For each message received: